cryptoaimdy/MongoDB-Connection-in-Python/README.md

 ***Library Used***
 --Pymongo
+--MongoEngine is also a library to connect mongoDB  with python but we ll prefer pymongo here.

 ***IDE Used and version***
 PyCharm ( PyCharm is recommed IDE for Python, you can use any IDE that supports Python)